hylimo/hylimo/website/docs/sequence.md

 ### Manual Frame Width Specification

 If you need precise control over which participants are included in a frame, you can manually specify `left` and `right`.\
-This is useful when you want to include participants that aren't directly interacted with:
+This is useful when you want to include participants that aren`t directly interacted with:

 ```hylimo
 sequenceDiagram {